MaximKolpak/steam-auth/README.md

 Library for **Xamarin** workbench under Net **Standard** 2.1 (IOS, Andriod) and also works under Net **Framework**, Net **Core**

-# SteamAuth
-A C# library that provides vital Steam Mobile Authenticator functionality. **Looking for a desktop client to act as a Steam Mobile Authenticator?
-[Check out SteamDesktopAuthenticator](https://github.com/Jessecar96/SteamDesktopAuthenticator)**

 # Functionality
-Currently, this library can:
+Currently, this library can [WIKI](https://github.com/MaximKolpak/steam-auth/wiki):

 * Generate login codes for a given Shared Secret
 * Login to a user account